 3. TBanger Kletterseil upcycling

 I have been following Tanja closely for the last few months on her Instagram account @tBanger84 and found her totally motivated and aspiring to create a whole lot of things out of upcycled climbing ropes.
 These ropes are washed, ripped off the core and then they turn into belts, purses, handy or guidebook covers, pillows, curtains and practically anything you can think of.
 Actually, her wedding bouquet even had a braided rope in it.
 She’s totally all ropes.
 Recently, she’s been creating a few products with used slacklines too.
-Some of her products can be found in her shop here.

 4. The Creek 50 from Black Diamond